🔼 Spirituality and Divination: An Inner Journey

 Divination is the art of accessing hidden knowledge through intuition, observation, interpretation, and the use of sacred symbols.

-A universal practice, it is found in all cultures: through dreams, rituals, sacred objects , or by sensitive people such as mediums and clairvoyants.
+A universal practice, it is found in all cultures: through dreams, rituals, sacred objects, or by sensitive individuals like mediums and seers.

 5. Esotericism: exploring hidden mysteries

-Esotericism encompasses all mystical, spiritual and occult knowledge and traditions, including:
+Esotericism encompasses all knowledge and traditions mystical, spiritual, and occult, including:

 • Gnosticism